unionai-oss/pandera/docs/source/polars.rst

    pip install pandera[polars]

-Then you can use pandera schemas to validate modin dataframes.
+Then you can use pandera schemas to validate polars dataframes.
 In the example below we'll use the :ref:`class-based API <dataframe_models>` to define a :py:class:`~pandera.api.polars.model.LazyFrame` for validation.